rufilboss/100DaysOfDevOps/Day 35 -AWS S3 Intelligent-Tiering (S3 INT)/day35.md

     * Comes with additional cost
     * There are no additional fees while retrieving data back from S3 Infrequent to S3 Standard.
     * Supports all S3 features cross-region replication, encryption, object tagging, and inventory.

+* Some points to consider before using S3 Intelligent Tiering Class

+    * An object smaller then 128KB will never be transitioned to S3 Infrequent access and will be billed usually.
+    * Not fit for an object which lives less than 30 days, all objects will be billed with a minimum of 30 days.